 Animal Assisted Therapy

-I also offer animal assisted therapy with the support of my Beagle Basil or my black cat Dave.
+I also offer animal assisted therapy with the support of my Beagle Basil.
 Animals in the therapy room can decrease anxiety, lower levels of stress, lower blood pressure and heighten creativity, they also offer a support and safety when exploring difficult and potentially upsetting issues.
 You can see more about animal assisted therapy and Basil and David on my Facebook page.

 What is Gestalt counselling?

 Gestalt focuses on the whole person, their thoughts and feelings and their environment and the people in it.
 It uses the therapeutic relationship between the client and counsellor to help things change for the better by exploring how your environment (past and present), thoughts and feelings may be affecting you in the here and now.
 Gestalt offers the opportunity to work creatively should you wish; this can also make it a good therapy for people who find it difficult to identify or verbalize their feelings.
 It is a Humanistic way of working, this means that your needs, goals, and unique view of the world will be at the centre of our work together.

 I would like to finish by saying thank you for taking the time to look through my profile.
 I wish you luck on your journey to achieving your therapeutic goals and I hope I may be able to aid you alone the way.

 Training, qualifications & experience